The bloody and divisive Irish Civil War resulted in the surprise restoration of the death penalty.

 Three of the men would indeed be hanged.
 Aylward, however, was fortunate to receive petitions from numerous luminaries, including the Bishop of Ossory.
 His Grace petitioned government minister Kevin O’Higgins, questioning the guilt of the elderly man.
 He mentioned the Holden family’s “bad moral character,” and alluded to a previous incident when another Holden child had burned to death in suspicious circumstances in 1910.

 It was announced just hours before the execution that Aylward’s death sentence was to be commuted to one of penal servitude for life.
 The minister was not obligated to give a reason for this sudden commutation but a reasonable doubt was surely present.
 The government may also have been reluctant to execute a man solely on the evidence of children.
 Patrick Aylward served ten years in prison and was released in 1932.
 He died three years later, still maintaining that he had taken no part in the burning of William Holden.

 The death penalty remained in the Irish Constitution until 1990 and twenty-eight men and one woman would meet their death at the end of an Irish rope.
 Harry Gleeson was shamefully hanged for murder in 1941, a crime he did not commit.
 Twenty years before, did Patrick Aylward come within hours of suffering a similar injustice?
 The truth may never be known.

 Colm Wallace has written a book “Sentenced to Death: Saved from the Gallows” about thirty Irish men and women who had the death penalty imposed on them between 1922 and 1985.
-It is being launched on the June 17 and is available for pre-order on books.ie or Amazon.
+Order on books.ie or Amazon.